rroupski/tiles/README.md

 # Arrange tiles in a 1500x1500mm room
 tiles = Tiles.arrange(pattern, 1500, 1500)

-# Calculate the dimensions of the covered aria without cutting any tiles
+# Calculate the dimensions of the covered area without cutting any tiles
 {width, height} = Tiles.dimensions(tiles)

 # Find adjacent tiles